melezhik/bitbucket-repo/README.md

 A plugin goes through the list of repositories and asynchronously creates remote git repository.
 An asynchronous behavior is implemented by simple Linux background process using `&`.

+## http_debug

+If you want to see http headers come from bitbucket API, enable this parameter:

+    --param http_debug=1

 # Author

 Alexey Melezhik